VedTheKnight/Streaming-ANN-and-Sliding-Window-KDE/README.md

   For the aforesaid choice of dataset(text) and LSH(Angular) the error values and sketch sizes are saved in *error_vs_sz_text_Angular.txt*.
 We can get the plot by calling the utility function `graph_plotter.py` using appropriate parameters.

 * **Synthetic dataset**
-  We use similar parameters like real-world dataset.
+  We use the same setting as the real-world dataset.
 Run the command:
   ```
     python simulate_AH.py --lsh 2 --w 4 --r 1000 --b 1 --eps 0.1
   ```